facebook/ThreatExchange/ruby/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## See Also

+We now offer tag-based, descriptor-focused reference designs in [**Python**](https://github.com/facebook/ThreatExchange/blob/master/hashing/te-tag-query-python), [**Ruby**](https://github.com/facebook/ThreatExchange/blob/master/hashing/te-tag-query-ruby), and [**Java**](https://github.com/facebook/ThreatExchange/blob/master/hashing/te-tag-query-java).

+The common context to all these is that since early 2018 ThreatExchange has moved beyond malware/phishing into cross-company integrity-signal sharing.
+This newer tooling largely overlaps the old (such as pytx), but with an added focus on more interactive tooling for a broader, more diverse userbase; a strong threat-descriptor focus (vs malware analyses); and enhanced support for cross-company feedback mechanisms.